foundersandsurvivors/ap20-utils/basex-admin/src/basex-admin/bin/README.md

 list normpm
 </pre>

-The script is the executed like so:
+The script is then executed by `./dbload-from-xml.sh` like so:
 <pre>
 -- running bin/basexclient -c /srv/basex/scripts/replacedb-normpm.bxs
 </pre>

-Note the the dbname contains the string "FT", then a free text index will be created instead.
+Note if the dbname contains the string "FT", then a free text index will be created instead of a normal BaseX text index.
+See http://docs.basex.org/wiki/Indexes for more information on BaseX indexes.

-The optional "rsync" option will pull the xml from the server designated as "xmlfiles-server" in your .ssh/config.
+The optional `rsync` option will pull the xml from the server named as "xmlfiles-server" in your .ssh/config.

 ./do-all-basex-databases.sh info|reindex|export|backup|cleanup
 --------------------------------------------------------------